m1key-m/grinders-coffee-house/README.md

 -   #### Returning Visitor Goals

-    1. As a Returning Visitor, I want to find the new programming challenges or hackathons.
+    1. As a Returning Visitor, I want to be able to sign up for the loyalty scheme

-        1. These are clearly shown in the banner message.
-        2. They will be directed to a page with another hero image and call to action.
+        1. The user will be able to navigate to the Contact Section to sign up for loyalty scheme

     2. As a Returning Visitor, I want to find the best way to get in contact with the organisation with any questions I may have.